nostrver-se/nostr-php/README.md

 ## Signing an event

 Calculates the id and signs an event.
-Both properties are added to the array.
+The 'id' and 'sig' properties are added to the array.

 ```
 $event = [